chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 This is a switch that is passed to opt out of Chocolatey Self-Service.
 It's typically passed by the agent service back to choco to run a command for a user.
 You typically would not issue this, but the agent service will, so you are likely to see it in the logs if you are looking closely.

-### What Happens if More Than One Deployment is "Active" at the Same Time?
+### What Happens if More Than One Deployment Plan is "Active" at the Same Time?

 This will depend a little bit on the version of Chocolatey Central Management you're running.
-Prior to v0.4.0, control of Deployments was handled entirely on a per-Deployment-_step_ basis.
+Prior to v0.4.0, control of Deployment Plans was handled entirely on a per-Deployment-_step_ basis.
-This means that if you have an active Deployment with some of the computers in it idling (waiting for a later step in the Deployment to begin, essentially), these machines will pick up available Deployment Steps from an unrelated Deployment while they're waiting.
+This means that if you have an active Deployment Plan with some of the Computers in it idling (waiting for a later step in the Deployment Plan to begin, essentially), these machines will pick up available Deployment Steps from an unrelated Deployment Plan while they're waiting.

-As of v0.4.0 of Chocolatey Central Management, this has been fine tuned a little bit so that any computer which is acted on by a Deployment will not pick up any steps from unrelated Deployments until all its assigned steps in the first Deployment are completed.
+As of v0.4.0 of Chocolatey Central Management, this has been fine-tuned a little bit so that any Computer which is acted on by a Deployment Step will not pick up any further Deployment Steps from unrelated Deployment Plans until all its assigned steps in the first Deployment Plan are completed.

 This can get a bit confusing, so let's consider the following scenario:

-* Deployment A
+* Deployment Plan A
-  * Step 1
+  * Deployment Step 1
     * Computer A
     * Computer B
-  * Step 2
+  * Deployment Step 2
     * Computer B
-  * Step 3
+  * Deployment Step 3
     * Computer A
-* Deployment B
+* Deployment Plan B
-  * Step 1
+  * Deployment Step 1
     * Computer A

-Let's say `Deployment A` is started first, and `Deployment B` starts while `Deployment A` is in either step 1 or step 2.
+Let's say `Deployment Plan A` is started first, and `Deployment Plan B` starts while `Deployment Plan A` is in either `Deployment Step 1` or `Deployment Step 2`.
-When `Deployment A` reaches step 2, even though `Computer A` is not currently running any Deployment Steps, it will not start running steps from `Deployment B` because it still has a task to do in `Deployment A`.
+When `Deployment Plan A` reaches `Deployment Step 2`, even though `Computer A` is not currently running any Deployment Steps, it will not start running steps from `Deployment Plan B` because it still has a task to do in `Deployment Plan A`.
-If you are running Chocolatey Central Management 0.3.x, `Computer A` will instead pick up and run the step from `Deployment B` despite `Deployment A` still being in progress.
+If you are running Chocolatey Central Management 0.3.x, `Computer A` will instead pick up and run the step from `Deployment Plan B` despite `Deployment Plan A` still being in progress.

 ### Why do My Computers or Groups Show as Ineligible for Deployments While They're Opted In?